mickjc750/prnf/README.md

  to provide arguments to prnf() for %n placeholders.
 Note that if you mistakenly mix up %s and %n, you will get a compilation warning, as %s expects a char* and %n expects an int*

-__Should this be done?__

- It is commonplace for the creator of an object to allocate memory for it, such as getline() and aprintf().
- Therefore, it is symmetrically no worse, for the consumer of an object to free that memory.
- Dynamic memory allocation in C is playing with fire.
-But used with caution, fire can be very useful.

 <br>
 <br>

 # Issues

-Please raise an issue if you find a bug (unlikely), or even if you find any of the above instuctions confusing.
+Please raise an issue if you find a bug (unlikely), or even if you find any of the above instructions confusing.
 I'm willing to help.